BlueSpire/Durandal/docs/2.x/Using-Composition.html.md

 If it is not recognized by the [viewLocator](/documentation/api#module/viewLocator), then it is assumed to be a module id.
 RequireJS is then used to require the module.
 Once this is done, the [viewLocator](/documentation/api#module/viewLocator) is used to locate the conventional view for the module, the [binder](/documentation/api#module/binder) is used to bind them, and it is injected into the element.

-> **Note:** If the module that is resolved by RequireJS is a function, rather than an abject, the function will be invoked with the _new_ modifier.
+> **Note:** If the module that is resolved by RequireJS is a function, rather than an object, the function will be invoked with the _new_ modifier.

 **Binding Examples**